dip3634/illumio-technical-assessment/README.md

 ### With the jar file:
   * Go to the home directory that is illumio-technical-assessment.
-  * Open cmd here and type command 'java -jar Main' to start execution.
+  * Open cmd here and type command 'java -jar Main.jar' to start execution.

 ### Using the .class files:
   * Go to the bin directory inside the project.